Students and staff member sit in a restorative justice circle in a classroom

 All Students: Tier 1

-Tier 1 provides the SEL, mental health and behavioral foundational competencies.
+Tier 1 provides the SEL, mental health, and behavioral foundational competencies.
 Data from screening is used to differentiate instruction within Tier 1.
-All students must have equitable access to explicit instruction and practices that address grade-level expectations for social emotional learning.
+All students will have equitable access to explicit instruction and practices that address grade-level expectations for social emotional learning.

 Examples of supports at this level: